Tony Levin: Early life and education

-Anthony Frederick Levin was born on June 6, 1946, in Boston, Massachusetts and grew up in the suburb of Brookline.
+Anthony Frederick Levin was born on June 6, 1946, in Boston, Massachusetts.
+He grew up in a Reform Jewish household in the suburb of Brookline.
 He began playing double bass at 10 years old, primarily studying classical music.
 In high school, he learned tuba, soloing with the concert band, and also started a barbershop quartet.

 After high school, he attended the Eastman School of Music in Rochester, New York and played in the Rochester Philharmonic Orchestra.
 Also at Eastman, he studied with drummer Steve Gadd.
 He traded in his Ampeg electric upright "Baby Bass" for a Fender Precision Bass; in the early days his first bass amplifier was an Ampeg Portaflex B-15.

-In 1968, Gap Mangione released his first solo album, Diana in the Autumn Wind, featuring Levin and drummer Steve Gadd in their first recordings, and new compositions and arrangements by Chuck Mangione, who conducted as well.
+Levin's first recording was in 1968, when he and Gadd played on Diana in the Autumn Wind, Gap Mangione's first solo album.